Nonulcer stomach pain

-Many times it's not clear what causes nonulcer stomach pain.
-Doctors consider it a functional disorder, which means it's not necessarily caused by a specific disease.
+It's not clear what causes nonulcer stomach pain.
+Doctors consider it a functional disorder, which means it's not found to be caused by a specific disease or diagnosable disorder.

 Factors that can increase the risk of nonulcer stomach pain include:

-- Taking certain medications, especially certain over-the-counter pain relievers, such as aspirin and ibuprofen (Advil, Motrin IB, others), which can cause stomach problems
+- Use of certain over-the-counter pain relievers, such as aspirin and ibuprofen (Advil, Motrin IB, others), which can cause stomach problems

 Your doctor will likely review your signs and symptoms and perform a physical examination.
-A number of diagnostic tests may help your doctor determine the cause of your discomfort.
+A number of diagnostic tests may help your doctor determine the cause of your discomfort and rule out other disorders causing similar symptoms.
 These may include: